acquia/statsgod/README.md

 ---
 Statsgod is very much a work in progress and has a number of missing features, including, but not limited to:

-* Support for all statsd metrics (timers, gauges, counters, etc.)
+* Support for all statsd metrics (timers, gauges, counters, etc.) - In Progress
+* Correctly support the timers with working percentile support
 * Working debug subsystem
 * Ensure the channel is optimized
 * Working configuration file